This was supposed to be Kevin McCarthy's moment. Instead, GOP chaos reigns

 The hard right has long been skeptical of McCarthy, and he — to this point — just does not have their trust.

-The question now is – not just for McCarthy but for anyone with ambition and has to make choices between what they believe and what they're willing to compromise – was it worth it?
+The question now is — not just for McCarthy but for anyone who has ambition and has to make choices between what they believe and what they're willing to compromise — was it worth it?

 At the end of the day, the job of speaker isn't supposed to be about one person's ambition but what they can get done to fix problems in the country, and this is taking place at a time when people are already cynical about the intentions of politicians in Washington and what they are trying to accomplish.